-Staff will incorporate the new requirements in the development of the 2023-2026 TIP.
+Staff will incorporate the new requirements in the development of the 2020-2023 TIP.
 The expected benefits of projects in the TIP will be documented as to how they will contribute to accomplishing performance targets.
-Overall, the benefits and performance of TIP projects will be evaluated to determine the study area's progress toward performance targets.
 The SWMPC will make a dedicated effort to better align project selection criteria for the TIP with performance measure targets.

-Outcome Timeline Conform with federal requirements including project priority setting, adhere to Continuous financial constraints and public participation.
-Update MPO Performance Measures targets once identified On-going Continued refinement of project evaluation process and WATS federal funding policies Continuous
+Outcome Timeline Conform with federal requirements including project priority setting, adhere to financial constraints and public participation.
+Update MPO Performance Measures targets once identified On-going Continued refinement of project evaluation process 2 nd Quarter Refine project application 2 nd Quarter Conduct project selection meetings 4 th Quarter